Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: MODEL DESIGN

-We use MSE to measure the discrepancy between the predicted and ground-truth cluster centers.
+We use MSE to measure the discrepancy between the predicted and ground-truth semantic object centers.
 The corresponding loss function is defined as follows:

-where $\hat{C}_i \in \mathbb{R}^{K \times 3}$ denotes the predicted coordinates of the cluster centers ($K=2$ being the maximum number of clusters), and $C_i$ are the coordinates of the center of the ground truth cluster.
-The function $\sigma(\cdot)$ represents a sorting index based on ascending x coordinate values.
-For scenes that contain both buildings and trees, this sorting step ensures a consistent correspondence between predicted and ground-truth cluster centers, enabling correct matching between the respective building and tree clusters.
-This stage of training is terminated when the average $\mathcal{L}_{\text {center }}$ in the test set falls below 2.0.
+where $\hat{C}_{i}\in\mathbb{R}^{K\times3}$ denotes the predicted coordinates of the semantic object centers, and $C_{i}$ represent the ground-truth centers, derived by calculating the geometric centroid of all LiDAR points belonging to a specific semantic category (manually annotated as Tree or Building).
+We set the maximum number of semantic categories to $K=2$, covering the dominant scatterer types in the dataset.
+The function $\sigma(\cdot)$ sorts the centers based on ascending $x$-coordinate values.
+This sorting strategy is physically motivated by the typical urban street layout, where roadside trees are positioned closer to the sensing vehicle (smaller $x$-value) than the building facades behind them.
+This ensures a consistent one-to-one correspondence between the predicted and ground-truth centers during the loss calculation for mixed scenes.
+This stage of training is terminated when the average $\mathcal{L}_{\text {center }}$ in the validation set falls below 2.0.